mcvinding/cluster-stat-workshop/tutorial.md

 cfg.neighbours          = neighbours;
 ````

 As before, we also create the design matrix with the independent variable (condition) and unit of observation (trial).
-Again, in a real experiment, it will be the individual subjects’ responses.
+Again, in a real experiment, it will be the individual subjectsâ responses.

 ````matlab
 % Desing matrix